magicmark/blog.larah.me/content/blog/write-the-docs-first/index.md

 description: Working a new thing for other developers to use?
 Write the docs first!
 ---

-If you’re working on a new infrastructure project (i.e. your customers are other developers), then my strong recommendation is **write some user documentation for it first** to show in your design doc.
+If you’re working on a new infrastructure project (i.e. your customers are other developers), then my strong recommendation is **write the user documentation for it first** in your design doc.

 Consider CLI tooling, library interfaces, config file formats etc - anything the user will interact with or depend on.
 Try sketching out what this looks like in a design doc up front - before spending weeks implementing it.